thepalbi/tsm-pipeline/README.md

 Then try `python3 -m pip install -i https://pypi.gurobi.com gurobipy` to install Python support for the `gurobi` solver.

-In OSX you may need to install `gurobi` support for Python manually by executing this command: `python3 /Library/gurobiXXX/mac64/setup.py install`, where `XXX` is the version installed in your computer.
+In OSX you may need to install `girubi` support for Python manually by executing this command: `python3 /Library/gurobiXXX/mac64/setup.py install`, where `XXX` is the version installed in your computer.
 Recall that you need a license to run gurobi.
 Academic licences are available [here](https://www.gurobi.com/academia/academic-program-and-licenses/).

+### Using CBC

+Instructions for installing [CBC](https://github.com/coin-or/Cbc) are [here](https://github.com/coin-or/Cbc#download).

+(On Ubuntu/Debian simply `sudo apt-get install coinor-cbc`).

+N.B.
+TSM uses Gurobi by default.
+To use CBC instead add `--solver=CBC` as a command-line argument.

 ## Downloading databases from LGTM